evarananda/leave-management-system-powerapps/README.md

 # Leave Management System - Power Apps

-A leave management solution built using Microsoft Power Apps and Power Automate within the Microsoft 365 ecosystem.
+Built a fully functional leave management system within the Microsoft 365 ecosystem, enabling end-to-end leave request processing and approval workflows.

-The application allows employees to submit leave requests, managers to approve or reject requests, and administrators to manage leave balance and company holidays.
+The application allows employees to submit leave requests through a dynamic form, which are automatically stored in SharePoint and trigger Power Automate approval workflows.
+Managers can review, approve, or reject requests directly, with real-time status updates reflected in the app.

+The system also includes administrative capabilities for managing employee leave balances, configuring company holidays, and maintaining centralized records.
+Business logic is implemented to handle validation rules, leave type conditions, and automated status transitions.

 ## Technologies
 - Microsoft Power Apps (Canvas)